queryluke/masseffect-5e/static/data/rules/01-02-introduction.md

 <simple-card><template slot="text">
 __Galaxy Master (GM)__: You arrived on Asteroid 2179 JK178 on a UT-47 Kodiak.
 Approaching the station’s hangar, a missile lock alarm sounds in the cockpit.
 Your pilot, Harcourt Finn, immediately took evasive action and put down on the opposite side of the asteroid.
-Scans indicate the automated defensive system should extend around the entire asteroid but appears to be dormant on the side opposite the station entrance.
+Scans indicate the automated defense system should extend around the entire asteroid but appears to be dormant on the side opposite the station entrance.
 Having no other options, you double-checked the pressure seals on your armor and set out on foot across the asteroid’s surface.
 After a quick 3 kilometer jaunt, you arrive at the edge of the asteroid.
 Looking down, you can see the hangar doors sealed tight.
 You’ll have to find another way in …